tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-This fortification regains +1 Life, and the next time it would take damage this turn, prevent 3 damage.
+Attached fortifications regain +1 Life, and the next time they would take damage this turn, prevent 3 damage.
 <br>

 ##### ALP.NAT.014